 Social Media, Nanotechnology, Game Design / Development / Programming / Writing, Computer Security and Popular Culture Studies made it to our first post about new and emerging college majors.
 Here are 5 more that are new and emerging college majors that hold tremendous potential.

-Data scientists extract insights from large data sets and use that information to resolve pressing problems.
-These experts are already in huge demand today and play pivotal roles in a number of world-renowned companies including Amazon, Microsoft, and Yelp.
+Data scientists extract insights from large data sets and use that information to then resolve pressing problems.
+These experts are already in huge demand today and play a pivotal role.
+Renowned companies with data scientists including Amazon, Microsoft, and also Yelp.
 In a few years that demand is expected to grow even more.

-Robotics has gone from being a fun hobby to be pursued during off-school hours to a career with huge potential.
-Students who major in robotics apply their expert theoretical knowledge and technical skills to diverse applications including autonomous vehicles, mechanism design, computational game theory and artificial intelligence.
+Robotics has gone from a fun hobby pursued during off-school hours to a career with huge potential.
+Students who major in robotics apply their expert theoretical knowledge and technical skills to diverse applications including autonomous vehicles, mechanism design, computational game theory, and also artificial intelligence.

-Robotics graduates can look forward to a promising future in a wide range of niche fields, from human assistance and home entertainment to several different commercial, and military applications.
+Robotics graduates can look forward to a promising future in a wide range of niche fields.
+That includes fields from human assistance and home entertainment to several different commercials, and also military applications.

 Homeland Security Management

 Homeland Security Management is hot right now and all indications point to it being poised for unprecedented growth for the foreseeable future.
-This is not surprising given the current security threats to the U.S. at various levels.
+It’s not surprising, considering current U.S. security threats at various levels.

 A major in homeland security management prepares students for the real world.
-Students who enroll in this program take extensive classes in terrorism, cyber-terrorism, crisis management, and disaster planning, with opportunities to do internships at local law enforcement agencies and even the FBI and the White House.
+Students who enroll in this program take extensive classes in terrorism, cyber-terrorism, crisis management, and disaster planning.
+They also have opportunities to do internships at local law enforcement agencies and even the FBI and the White House.
 Many colleges hire former military intelligence officers and ex FBI and CIA agents as instructors.

 While biomedical engineering was being offered by a few colleges over the past 20 years, it remained a low-key major because of the lack of career prospects.
 Huge technological and scientific advancements in recent years have catapulted this field to the forefront.